dkz2r/latex-novice-academic-publishing/episodes/15-loading-and-manipulating-data.md

 Some things to point out here:

 - We first create a new database with the `\DTLnewdb` command.
 This creates a new database in memory we can add rows to later.
 - We then use the `\DTLnewrow` command to create a new row in the database.
 - We use the `\DTLnewdbentry` command to add a new entry to the row.
 The first argument is the name of the database, the second argument is the name of the column, and the third argument is the value to add to that column.

 ::: callout

-We need to use the `\dtlexpandnewvalue` command WHY
+We need to use the `\dtlexpandnewvalue` command otherwise the data will not be expanded, meaning the compiler cannot read the content of the variable used.

 :::